-All in LinkedIn posts are stored on a centralized server.
-That means that all the registered users' profiles are available and can be searched on in LinkedIn.
-You can, for instance, search for friends, family, colleagues, or maybe even new acquaintances on in LinkedIn.
+All LinkedIn posts are stored on a centralized server.
+That means that all the registered users' profiles are available and can be searched on LinkedIn.
+You can, for instance, search for friends, family, colleagues, or maybe even new acquaintances on LinkedIn.
 To do that, follow these instructions.

-1. Open in LinkedIn by tapping it.
+1. Open the in LinkedIn app installed on your iOS mobile device.
 Tap Q Search for people, jobs, and more....
-This will open a page, which allows you to look for anything stored on LinkedIn's database.
+This will open a page, which allows you to look for anything stored on in LinkedIn's database.